What file formats and programs does Scan To CAD support?

 The Long Answer

-Revit: Your .rvt file should open up right in Revit, design-ready, with all the groupings, layers, etc. that you would expect if you made the file yourself.
+Your .rvt file will open right in Revit, design-ready, in the correct families, and overall function as if you made it yourself.
 For Revit users incorporating Canvas into a BIM workflow, our Revit output is targeted at a LOD 200 specification.